-At this meeting, the ACS Board of Directors considered a number of key strategic issues and responded with several actions.
+At this meeting, the ACS Board of Directors focused on a number of key strategic issues and took several related actions.

 The Board’s Committees

-The Board of Directors received and discussed reports from its committees on the Petroleum Research Fund, Strategic Planning, Corporation Associates, Executive Compensation, Professional and Member Relations, the Society Committee on Budget and Finance, the ACS Governing Board for Publishing, and the Joint Board-Council Task Force on Governance Design.
+The Board of Directors received and discussed reports from its committees on Corporation Associates, Professional and Member Relations, Executive Compensation, the Governing Board for Publishing, and the Society Committee on Budget and Finance.
+On the basis of those reports and with regard to the Board’s strategic vision for the Society:

 Other Society Business